Does Orange Juice Cause Gas or Bloating? Why? - Cuisine Seeker

 Orange juice has citrate, ascorbic acid, sugar, and alkali (source: Journal of Endourology).
 Oranges and orange juice are considered acidic.

-It should be noted that acidic foods or beverages are different from acid-forming foods.
+It should be noted that acidic beverages or foods are different from acid-forming foods.
 In fact, the stomach contains one of the strongest acids in the world, hydrochloric acid, which is way more acidic than orange juice.

 The acidity in the stomach has to be maintained in order for proper digestion to take place.
 Stomach acid also helps kill pathogenic microbes that could otherwise harm you.